iceberg-tribe/boardroom-ai-skills/README.md

 ## The Problem These Skills Exist For

-Most AI advice given to senior executives is optimised for the advisor's legibility, not the executive's clarity.
-It simplifies what is genuinely complex, and complicates what is actually simple.

 The result is a specific kind of confusion that is hard to name out loud:

 - You've seen enough AI demos to be skeptical, but not enough deployed AI to know what skepticism is warranted
 - Your board wants an AI strategy, but nobody in the room has defined what that means operationally
 - Your teams are divided — some are genuinely ahead, some are performing readiness — and you can't tell which is which
 - Vendors are presenting solutions to problems you haven't confirmed you have
 - You're being asked to make commitments on a timeline that doesn't match your organisation's actual capacity to absorb change

-These skills won't give you an AI strategy.
-They'll help you **think clearly about yours**.
+These skills are for the executive who is frustrated by that confusion.
+They won't tell you to adopt AI faster.
+Some of them will tell you why you're moving too fast.
+All of them will tell you what is actually in front of you.

+That is what most AI advice for executives is not designed to do.

 ---